STATOR

 ▞ Client

 Everything in <script> is browser code.
-The draft machine runs locally; bind: writes to the DOM with no re-render; SearchMachine.dispatch() is the visible hop to the server.
+The local machine runs here; read() writes to the DOM with no re-render; SearchMachine.dispatch() is the visible hop to the server.

 You can read that file top to bottom and know exactly what ships to the browser: the things in the <script>.
 That's the whole mental model.